The National Curriculum for Music aims to ensure that all pupils:

 The music curriculum ensures children sing, listen, play, perform and evaluate.
 This is embedded in the classroom activities as well as the singing assemblies, various performances and the learning of instruments.

 In KS2, children learn to play recorders with a professional music teacher.
 Weekly curriculum music lessons happen on Tuesday afternoons for Years 3 & 4 / 5 & 6 (alternating every term).
-Each lesson lasts for 50 minutes.
 The music teacher follows the Southwark Music Service Scheme of Work and combines the curriculum music topics with learning the Recorder.
-Having weekly 50-minute lessons allows the children to explore the topics they are learning about in greater depth.
-It also allows time for Recorders to be assembled/practiced/disassembled etc. There are opportunities for classes to perform at various end of term events such as Christmas Fayres and performance assemblies.
+Having weekly lessons allows the children to explore the topics they are learning about in greater depth.
+It also allows time for Recorders to be assembled/ practiced/ disassembled etc. There are opportunities for classes to perform at various end of term events such as Christmas Fayres and performance assemblies.

 All pupils will benefit from a high-quality music education, which engages and inspires them to develop a love of music and their talent as musicians.

 Children can sing, feel a pulse, add rhythms and create melodies in a group and they can further develop these skills in the future and continue to enjoy and embrace music in their lives.